Zeta Psi: 1945–2000: postwar expansion and challenges

 The postwar period marked a phase of growth and modernization for Zeta Psi.
 The fraternity expanded its presence, establishing new chapters and reactivating dormant ones.
 During the latter half of the 20th century, Zeta Psi faced challenges common to many fraternities, including shifts in campus culture and attitudes toward Greek life.

 21st century: global expansion

-The 21st century ushered in a period of international growth for Zeta Psi.
+Zeta Psi expanded internationally in the 21st century.
 In 2008, the fraternity established the Iota Omicron chapter at the University of Oxford, marking its first chapter outside North America.
 This expansion was soon followed by new chapters at Trinity College Dublin in Ireland, the University of St Andrews in Scotland, the University of Paris in France, and the American University of Greece in Athens.
 Plans are also underway to establish chapters in Spain and in the Middle East.

 Zeta Psi's headquarters is located in Pearl River, New York.